-Opened in November 2016, Indico Street Kitchen is an award-winning Indian street food restaurant with a cocktail bar situated in Parkgate, Shirley.
+Opened in November 2016, Indico Street Kitchen is an award-winning Indian street food restaurant with a cocktail bar situated in Parkgate, Shirley and also The Mailbox Birmingham City Centre.
 Indico specialise in authentic Indian street food.
 The food at Indico has been carefully selected to showcase some of the tastiest examples of the North Indian street food culture.
 The interior is a reflection of the Indian heritage.
 Inside you will discover customised artwork by 13 different local and international street artists.
-This, along with the 200 umbrellas used for the ceiling creates a unique outdoor feeling in an indoor eatery. *keep an eye out for their new Mailbox opening.

 The Indian Streatery

 The Indian Streatery is home to a family of foodies who started as street food traders.
 They worked the street food scene in Birmingham and around the UK and became firm favourites at the city’s Digbeth Dining Club under their street food name The Indian Rasoi.
-Serving up a traditional, authentic, menu with a concept that bridges the generations, they cleverly renamed the brand, sticking to their street food roots by day and transforming the Bennetts Hill building into a sleek, chilled Indian Eatery by night. *another one that is branching out, look out for the forthcoming residency at The Bullring.
+Serving up a traditional, authentic, menu with a concept that bridges the generations, they cleverly renamed the brand, sticking to their street food roots by day and transforming the Bennetts Hill building into a sleek, chilled Indian Eatery by night.
+There is also a second Express outlet now at The Bullring.

 The Indian Streatery, Bennetts Hill, Birmingham, United Kingdom.
 Tel: